bacal/dstruct/README.md

 # Dstruct - A data structure library written in C

 ### Building
-There are no external dependencies for this library just build with a toolchain of your choice.
+There are no external dependencies for this library just build with a build system of your choice.

 ### CMake (All Platforms)
 ```